rfhayn/grocery-recipe-manager/docs/git-cheatsheet.md

-# Git & GitHub CLI Cheat Sheet for Grocery & Recipe Manager
+# Git & GitHub CLI Cheat Sheet for forager

 This cheat sheet provides the essential commands for creating feature branches, pushing changes, and opening PRs for the AI Test Review